ritasebastian/Mysql/pt-query-digest.md

 - Helps find the **top slowest queries** and **where to index or optimize**

 ---
-Great question!
-In the **real world**, engineers, DBAs, and SREs use `pt-query-digest` reports to:

----

 ## 🎯 **Main Goals of Using `pt-query-digest`**